Green Gables….Sunnybrook Farm…..Ponderosa Ranch…..Misselthwaite Manor…..

 - If using an ethnic name, chose words that are short and easy to pronounce and spell.

-- Don’t limit yourself too much if you are open to new ventures on your farm.
+- Don’t limit yourself with a name.
 You might currently raise chickens, but if you are planning to sell honey in the next few years a name like “Red Rooster Farm” probably won’t fit anymore.
-Likewise, if you’ve already got lots of irons in the fire, pick a broad name that suits your entire operation.
+Likewise, if you already have a lot going on, pick a broad name that suits your entire operation.
 Something like “Feathered Friends Farm” would work if you are raising different types of birds.
 “Fairfield Acres” could describe a farm that is producing both livestock and crops.

 - Once you decide on your favorite name (or names) say it over and over again.
 Use it for a couple of days and see how you like it.
 Ask for feedback from your family and friends.